 On the target computer, UDP blocks run in a background task that executes each time step after the real-time task completes.
 If the block cannot run or complete the background task before the next time step, data may not be communicated.

-UDP data packets are transmitted over the Ethernet link between the development and target computers and must therefore share bandwidth with the Ethernet link.
+UDP data packets are transmitted over the Ethernet link between the development and target computers.
+These transmissions share bandwidth with the Ethernet link.

-For more information on using UDP with Simulink Real-Time, see the documentation on UDP I/O support.
+For more information about UDP and Simulink Real-Time, see UDP Communication Setup.

-TargetToHostUDPTx.
 This model drives a first order transfer function with a square wave signal and sends the transfer function input and output signals to the development computer using UDP.
 To open the model, in the MATLAB Command Window, type:

 Build the model and download to the target computer.